zwang1995/BayesCAMPD/README.md

 This repository contains the data and scripts involved in the manuscript:

-**BayesCAMPD: Data-Driven Integrated Molecular and Process Design Accelerated by Bayesian Optimization**
+**BayesCAMPD: Data-Efficient and Closed-Loop Integrated Molecular and Process Design Using Bayesian Optimization**

 <img src="BayesCAMPD.png" width="800">